linkedin/Avro2TF/README.md

 ### Supported Data Types of Output Tensor
 In Avro2TF, the supported data types (dtype) of output tensors are: int, long, float, double, string, boolean, bytes.
-We also provide a special data type: sparseVector to represent categorical/sparse features.
-A sparseVector tensor type has two fields: indices and values.
+A sparseVector tensor has two fields: indices and values.

 In the below table, we list the corresponding data types after loading the serialized tensors in Avro2TF to TensorFlow.
 In TensorFlow, bytes is represented using tf.string and users can later decode it to images, audios, etc.